jinwenli5658/Project---Unsupervised-Machine-Learning-for-Customer-Market-Segmentation/README.md

 - Replace missing values in 'MINIMUM_PAYMENT' with mean of the 'MINIMUM_PAYMENT'

 ## Visualizing the data
-- distplot combines the matplotlib.hist function with seaborn kdeplot() -- KDE Plot represents the Kernel Density Estimate
+- distplot combines the matplotlib.hist function with seaborn kdeplot() <br />
+  -- KDE Plot represents the Kernel Density Estimate
 # KDE is used for visualizing the Probability Density of a continuous variable.
 # KDE demonstrates the probability density at different values in a continuous variable.